Illinois 5Essentials Survey:

 - Ambitious Instruction

 The survey was open March 17, 2014 – April 25, 2014.
-Responses from eligible students and teachers will be reviewed and analyzed to create a web-based 5Essentials Report, available only via the 5Essentials web-reporting tool.
-In June 2014, school principals and District administrators will be given access to view the data.
-School reports will be available to the public via the website and Illinois State Report Card in the fall.
+Responses from eligible students and teachers were reviewed and analyzed to create a web-based 5Essentials Report, available only via the 5Essentials web-reporting tool.
+In June 2014, school principals and District administrators were given access to view the data.
+School reports are now available to the public via the website and Illinois State Report Card.

 Why did the Illinois State Board of Education implement this survey?